-2023 Compensation Highlights
+2024 Compensation Highlights

 Our financial and other performance achievements were directly and indirectly reflected in the outcomes of our incentives.
-Annual Incentive Plan ("AIP") payouts for NEOs averaged 117% of target.
-Performance-vesting restricted stock units ("performance award units") for the 2021-2023 cycle vested at 97.7% of target, reflecting relative total shareholder return ("Relative TSR") performance at the 49th percentile of the S&P 500 Group.
+Annual Incentive Plan ("AIP") payouts for NEOs who were executive officers at the end of 2024 averaged 140% of target.
+Performance-vesting restricted stock units ("performance award units") for the 2022-2024 cycle vested at 0% of target, reflecting relative total shareholder return ("Relative TSR") performance at the 17th percentile of the S&P 500 Group, which was below the 25th percentile threshold for vesting.